facelessuser/coloraide/docs/src/markdown/distance.md

 Color("red").distance("blue", space="lab")
 ```

-/// new | New 3.3
+> [!new] New 3.3
-Handling spaces with polar coordinates is new in 3.3.
+> Handling spaces with polar coordinates is new in 3.3.
-///

 ## Delta E